Welcome to GordonHumankind.com

 These websites include her work on some of the following topics: transforming and leading organizations, nurturing ethical and value-based behavior in the public service, unleashing creative energies in organizations for the benefit of individuals and society, and improving the problem solving and knowledge transfer processes.
 Also included is a website on an innovative theory of carcinogenesis and anti-carcinogenesis.
 Her doctoral dissertation, “Public Administration in the Public Interest” ( accessible at http://GordonPublicAdministration.com ) focuses on the role of government in complex societal problem solving.
 In that dissertation she describes a new paradigm of public administration and governance.

-Auburn University Outreach Online Courses on to be Taught in 2019
+Auburn University Outreach Online Courses Being Taught in 2023

 By Paula D. Gordon, Ph.D.